How Main Characters Approach Problems

 Main Characters have a myriad of approaches they can employ when it comes to solving the problems in a story.
+Knowing which one clues Authors in on the kind of conflict their Main Charater faces.
 The important thing when writing a successful Main Character is determining which approach they will take first.

 Some people prefer to first take action to solve their problems.
 Others prefer to start by internalizing, adapting themselves to the problems that they face.
 The Main Characters Approach determines whether they instinctively veer towards the internal, or towards the external.